dell/csm-docs/content/docs/application-mobility/deployment.md

 ### Configuration

-The following table lists the configurable parameters of the Application Mobility Helm chart and their default values.
+This table lists the configurable parameters of the Application Mobility Helm chart and their default values.

 | Parameter | Description | Default |
 | - | - | - |